Therapeutic Relationship

 As a graduate student, I assisted with a project to implement Dialectical Behavior Therapy (DBT) skills training with children who were placed in emergency shelter foster care.
 This was when my love of DBT started.

-Drawn by my love of good food, the great outdoors, and young, hipster culture, I relocated to Portland in 2013.
+Drawn by my love of good food and the great outdoors, I relocated to Portland in 2013.
 Once in Portland, I continued to work with high-risk populations, including individuals requiring inpatient psychiatric hospitalization and individuals who were incarcerated.
 I transitioned to private practice in 2019.

-When I’m not in session with my clients, I spend time hiking, practicing yoga, and enjoying quality time with friends and family.
+When I’m not in session with my clients, I spend time hiking, rock climbing, practicing yoga, and enjoying quality time with friends and family.

 When not outdoors or on my yoga mat, I’m usually trying out a new recipe from Martha Stewart or Deb Perelman’s Smitten Kitchen.